Ministreliya131/An-OpenSource-Pipeline-for-Processing-Direct-Infusion-Mass-Spectrometry-Data/README.md

 ## Description

-The entire pipeline was built on the publicly available R language packages most commonly used to process, analyze and visualize mass spectrometry data (MSnbase, MALDIquant and MetaboAnalyst).
+<p>The entire pipeline was built on the publicly available R language packages most commonly used to process, analyze and visualize mass spectrometry data (MSnbase, MALDIquant and MetaboAnalyst).</p>
-Bioinformaticians can now reanalyze the direct infusion mass spectra (DIMS) without access to commercial software.
+<p>Bioinformaticians can now reanalyze the direct infusion mass spectra (DIMS) without access to commercial software.</p>
+<p>The description of the pipeline and the results obtained from the dataset of 100 blood plasma samples are presented in the article <b>"An Open-Source Pipeline for Processing Direct Infusion Mass Spectrometry Data of the Human Plasma Metabolome"</b>: ...</p>

 ## Requirements